 The process of radiation oncology occurs within a complex sociotechnical system that is heavily reliant on human operators.
-This reality contributes to deviations in care1 and catastrophic accidents^{2,3}.
-Recognizing this situation, safety management and prospective risk assessment by Failure Modes and

-- Effects Analysis (FMEA) and Fault Tree Analysis (FTA) are actively being promoted by the American Association of Physicists in Medicine4.
-Formal risk analysis techniques have been applied to radiation oncology over a decade ago using root-cause-analysis trees, process trees, and FTA to analyze brachytherapy errors5.
-More recently, FMEA has been applied to a department-wide risk assessment effort6.
-There have also been efforts to study the implementation of FMEA and FTA techniques in - 60 radiation oncology7-15.
-Existing studies also give reason to at least question the reliability and validity of FMEA results16-18.
-It is therefore worthwhile to investigate other risk assessment strategies.
+This reality contributes to deviations in care1 and catastrophic accidents.^{2,3} Recognizing this situation, safety management and prospective risk assessment by failure modes and effects analysis (FMEA) and fault tree analysis (FTA) are actively being promoted by the American Association of Physicists in Medicine.4 Formal risk analysis techniques have been applied to radiation oncology over a decade ago using root-cause-analysis trees, process trees, and FTA to analyze brachytherapy errors.5 More recently, FMEA has been applied to a department-wide risk assessment effort.6 There have also been efforts to study the implementation of FMEA and FTA techniques in radiation oncology.^{7-15} Existing studies also give reason to at least question the reliability and validity of FMEA results.^{16-18} It is therefore worthwhile to investigate other risk assessment strategies.

 Hazard or risk analysis involves identifying the causes of accidents in order to use that information to eliminate or control them.
 The analysis requires a search process.
 If all possible system states could be identified, then the risk analysis could find all possible hazardous scenarios.
-Unfortunately, such an exhaustive search is never possible in a real system due to the enormous number of states that complex systems can potentially reach, particularly when component failures are considered in addition to the designed behavior.
-As shown in Figure 1, two possible alternative search approaches have been used in lieu of being able to identify all hazardous causes by complete analysis.
-These search techniques can be characterized as either forward (inductive) or backward (deductive).

-Figure 1: Schematic comparison of forward (inductive) and backward (deductive) search used in hazard or risk analysis.
+Fig. 1.
+Schematic comparison of forward (inductive) and backward (deductive) search used in hazard or risk analysis.